-Before you can massage the infraspinatus you have to find it.
+Before you can massage the infraspinatus, you need to find it.

-The easiest way to locate the muscle is by feeling it contracting.
+The easiest way to locate the muscle is by feeling it under contraction.

 To do so, just let your arms hang loose.
-If you want to feel your right infraspinatus you have to use your left hand and vice versa.
+If you want to feel your right infraspinatus, use your left hand and vice versa.

 Take your hand and place it on your opposite shoulder.
 Search with your fingers for your spine of scapula.

-Now reach with your fingers below this little spine and then rotate your hanging arm outwards by turning your palm away from your body.
+Now reach with your fingers below this spine and rotate your hanging arm outwards by turning your palm away from your body.

-While doing the movement you should feel a muscle bulking up.
+While doing the movement you should feel a muscle contracting.
 That is your infraspinatus muscle.

 Massage of the infraspinatus muscle is best done with a hard massage ball.